R-mode constraints from neutron star equation of state: Summary and Conclusions

 In view of the above results and motivated by the strong radius dependence of the critical angular velocity, we propose a phenomenological approach in order to correlate $\Omega_c$ with microscopic properties of the nuclear equation of state.
 This approach, despite of its simplicity, provides a few insights on the study of the effects of the EOS on the r-mode instability window, in a universal way.
-In particular, the radius of a NS depends strongly on the specific character of the EOS for densities close to the variation density.
+In particular, the radius of a NS depends strongly on the specific character of the EOS for densities close to the saturation density.
 By employing an empirical relation, we related the $\Omega_c$ to the slope parameter $L$ which is an individual characteristic of any EOS.
 We also proposed an approximated formula for the $\Omega_c-L$ dependence applicable for a large number of EOS.
 This approach leads to some simplified empirical relations.
 Moreover, the proposed method provides, in a way, constraints on the nuclear equation of state with the help of accurate measurements of the main bulk neutron star properties.
-Finally, we examine the case of an elastic crust via the slippage factor ${\cal S}$.
+We also examined the case of an elastic crust via the slippage factor ${\cal S}$.
 We found that this factor is the most important, concerning the estimation of the instability window.
-The measure of ${\bf S}$ is of importance in order to define reliable estimation of the corresponding instability window.
-On the other hand we propose possible measure of ${\cal S}$ in the case of accurate measures of $\Omega_c$, $R$ and $T$.
-We concluded that a lot of additional theoretical studies and accurate observations must stay in progress in order to clarify the effect of the equation of state on the instability window and vice-versa.
+The measure of ${\cal S}$ is of importance, in order to define reliable estimation of the corresponding instability window.
+On the other hand, we proposed possible measure of ${\cal S}$ in the case of accurate measures of $\Omega_c$, $R$ and $T$.

 Finally, we verified previous studies that the mutual effects are very important and under some assumptions could explain the observation data, concerning old cold neutron star, even in the case of hadronic matter.
 However, more theoretical work is appropriate in order to establish in details the mutual friction dissipations effects and to clarify further the equation of state constraints on the r-mode instability window.